DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

     - completing the sale: the CCP sends a reply to the POS indicating the charge is approved
     - this system prevents CC theft at the POS system
     - Tokenization replaces other data with a random string of characters.
 These tokens are then matched to the actual values for secure lookups as needed.
 - **Anonymization** removes all personally identifiable data to ensure that the original subject cannot be identified.
     -  Anonymization techniques remove all personal data and make the data unusable for reuse on the website.
 - **Data masking** obscures some, but not all, data.

+🥇 Sometimes it is better to collect limited information 🥇

 - **Policy ▶️Standard ▶️Baseline ▶️ Guideline ▶️Procedure**
     - **Policy**: Policy is High level > Standard > Guidlines > Procedure